Smudging Policy

 Responsibilities and Accountability

-Associate Vice President, Human Resources and Student Services is responsible for:
+Vice President, Human Resources, Student Services and International is responsible for:

 Wabnode Centre for Indigenous Services is responsible for: